-A lot has changed in our workplaces in the past several months.
+A lot has changed in our workplaces in the past year.
 But the importance of diversity and inclusion hasn’t gone anywhere.
 And neither has the joy and power of recognizing the full value of everyone on your team.
-So today, we’re going to talk about how to celebrate your LGBTQIA+ employees in the workplace during Pride Month 2020, even if your office is remote.
+So today, we’re going to talk about how to celebrate your LGBTQIA+ employees in the workplace during Pride Month 2021, even if your office is remote.

 What is Pride Month?